|Ground Fault Circuit Interrupters (GFCIs):||| Print ||

-A ground-fault circuit interrupter (GFCI) can help prevent electrocution.
+What is a GFCIA ground fault circuit interrupter (GFCI) can help prevent electrocution.
 If a person’s body starts to receive a shock, the GFCI senses this and cuts off the power before he/she can get injured.

-GFCIs are generally installed where electrical circuits within appliances may accidentally come into contact with water.
+GFCIs are generally installed where electrical circuits may accidentally come into contact with water.
 They are most often found in kitchens, bath and laundry rooms, or even out-of-doors or in the garage where electric power tools might be used.